CAPPAGH National Orthopeadic Hospital

 • Information that is relevant to the medical records you wish to access: date of attendance, procedure, consultant, etc.

-Proof of identity is required to verify the identity of the requestor and validate their right to access files.
+Proof of identity is required to verify the requester’s identity and validate their right to access files.

 Phone Requests

 You can call the Data Protection Officer to request your personal medical records.
-We will ask you a series of questions to help us locate your files and request proof of identification before releasing information.
+We will ask you a series of questions to locate your files and verify your identity before releasing any information.

 How Long Does the Process Take?

-We will acknowledge your request for information within 24 hours of receipt (Mon-Fri) and indicate a response time for the provision of information.
+We will acknowledge your request for information within 24 hours of receipt (Mon-Fri) and provide a response time for the information.

-In so far as is possible, we endeavour to provide information within one month of the request, although this can vary.
-Timelines are determined by the volume of requests being processed at the time of the request, and the accuracy and completeness of the information provided by the requestor.
+We strive to provide information within one calendar month of the request whenever possible, although this may vary.
+The timelines depend on the number of requests being processed at that time and the accuracy and completeness of the information supplied by the requester.

 Requesting the medical records of a deceased relative

-A deceased patients personal representative, legal representatives or family member can request a copy of the personal medical records of a deceased relative under the Freedom of Information Act.
-If you would like to request a medical file of a deceased relative, please post or email your request to the Freedom of Information Officer at the Hospital.
-Your request should contain sufficient information to enable file location and you must include an official form of identification (a copy of your passport or driving license).
+A deceased patient’s personal representative, legal representative, or family member may request a copy of the deceased relative’s personal medical records under the Freedom of Information Act.
+If you would like to request a medical file of a deceased relative, please post or email your request to the Hospital’s Freedom of Information Officer.
+Your request should include sufficient information to enable the file to be located, and you must include an official form of identification (a copy of your passport or driving licence).
 Additionally, you must confirm your relationship to the deceased.

 Postal Address for Requests